ahmedosama07/FWD-Front-End-Professional-Track-Weather-App-Journal-Project/README.md

 I checked [Stackoverflow](https://stackoverflow.com) and the FWD zoom webinar for some help.

 This project uses HTML, CSS, JavaScript and Node JS to create a web page that runs on a local server.
+You'll have to download Express, Body-Parser and CORS.